Received a Notice from the FTB? Here’s What It Means

 What to do:

 Review the notice.
 If the change is incorrect, respond with documentation.
-You may also be eligible for
+If penalties were added and you had a valid reason for the error, you can

 2. Demand for Tax Return